Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 the choice of the distribution is not critical and any Unix system would be perfectly suitable.
-My advice is to pick whichever distribution you are comfortable with, keeping in mind that you need something reliable enough so that you don't loose your data.
+My advice is to pick whichever distribution you are comfortable with, keeping in mind that you need something reliable enough so that you don't lose your data.

 This setup will allow you to easily installs several distributions alongside, so the choice of the OS is not definitive.
 I actually installed 3 of the